Vladkryvoruchko/PSPNet-Keras-tensorflow/README.md

 And place in directory with pspnet.py

-Weights from caffemodel were converted with [caffe-tesnorflow](https://github.com/ethereon/caffe-tensorflow), source code of coverter was modified to fit batch normalization, which is annotated as 'BN' in original prototxt
+Weights from caffemodel were converted with [caffe-tesnorflow](https://github.com/ethereon/caffe-tensorflow), source code of converter was modified to fit batch normalization, which is annotated as 'BN' in original prototxt

-Interpolation layer is implemented in code as custom layer
+Interpolation layer is implemented in code as custom layer "Interp"

 ## Important